Meet the Quokka

 Junk food is bad for Quokkas too

 Studies have shown that the Quokkas found close to the human settlements on the east end of Rottnest are the social outcasts of the wild population.
 Scrounging for junk food high in salt left by island visitors can really dehydrate these individuals worsening their health.
-So, you guessed it, don’t feed the Quokkas.
+So - you guessed it - DON'T FEED THE QUOKKAS!

-Wallaby conservation at The Nature Conservancy
+Wallaby conservation at TNC

 The Black-flanked Rock-wallaby is an endangered species once widespread across many parts of Western Australia, South Australia and the Northern Territory.
-The clearing of its habitat, changes to fire patterns and, most devastating of all, introduced foxes and cats, all threaten its existence.
+The clearing of its habitat, changes to fire patterns and, most devastating of all, introduced foxes and cats, all threaten its continued existence.
 It only survives today in small isolated populations within its former range.

-The Nature Conservancy (TNC) has proudly been a part of an ambitious rock-wallaby translocation project on Martu Country, Western Australia.
+The Nature Conservancy has proudly been a part of an ambitious rock-wallaby translocation project on Martu Country, Western Australia.